krues8dr/wsgi-sandbox/README.rst

  WSGI Sandbox
 ==============

-This project contains some WSGI deployment demonstrations.
+This project contains some WSGI deployment demonstrations using Python 2.7.3.

 Install Python dependencies in a virtualenv::